danieljorgesantos/tech-stack/angular-express-postgresql/README.md

 Express is a fast and minimalist web application framework for Node.js, designed for building robust and scalable web applications with simplicity in mind.
 It provides a simple API for handling HTTP requests, routing, and middleware integration, making it a popular choice for developers.

+### Connecting Directly With PG

+This approach will be the lowest-level: to connect directly to our database using the pg library.

-## PostgresSQL
+## (Database) PostgresSQL

 PostgreSQL is a powerful open-source relational database management system known for its reliability, extensibility, and advanced features.
 It offers strong support for SQL queries, ACID compliance, and a wide range of data types, making it a popular choice for both small-scale and enterprise-level applications.

-### Connecting Directly With PG

-This approach will be the lowest-level: to connect directly to our database using the pg library.